 - Assist families in developing the best test score study plan.
 Guidance provided as to which SSAT instructor is the best match for a student.

-- Review the results of the student’s SSAT and assist the student and the guardian/parent(s) in interpreting the test scores.
+- Review the results of the student’s SSAT, and we will assist the student and the guardians/parent(s) in interpreting the test scores.